 Iran’s Long-Term Influence in Syria

 Iran’s Syrian intervention has paid off, guaranteeing both Assad’s survival and dependence on Tehran given his weakened position both domestically and within the international community.
 For its efforts to shore up Assad, Iran and the IRGC – which has a hand in virtually every sector of the Iranian economy – have the opportunity to further carve out a long-term role for themselves in Syria, utilizing the cover of military and economic projects to export the Islamic Revolution by creating Shi’a militias and quasi-state institutions loyal to Iran and its Supreme Leader within Syria.

 In September 2017, Iran’s Research Institute of Petroleum, a governmental research institute affiliated with the National Iranian Oil Company (NIOC), announced that Iran is planning to build an oil refinery in Syria’s western city of Homs once the civil war ends as part of a consortium involving Iranian, Syrian, and Venezuelan companies.
-The consortium has already began pursuing international investments for the project, which will take an estimated $1 billion to construct and will have a projected refining capacity of 140,000 barrels per day.
+The consortium has already begun pursuing international investments for the project, which will take an estimated $1 billion to construct and will have a projected refining capacity of 140,000 barrels per day.

 The Homs oil refinery is one of a series of business deals Iran has announced that indicates that the Islamic Republic is poised to take a leading role in the rebuilding of Syria, after playing a pivotal role in the nation’s destruction.
 Also in September 2017, Iran signed a series of lucrative agreements to restore Syria’s power grid and in January 2017, the Iranian government and Islamic Revolutionary Guard Corps (IRGC)-affiliated entities inked major mining and telecommunications agreements with Damascus.
-In January 2018, Iran announced plans to establish Islamic Azad University branches in Syrian cities, a development which indicates that Iran is investing in spreading its Islamic Revolutionary ideology in Syria.
+The telecommunications agreements are particularly alarming, as they may provide Iran with communications-monitoring and intelligence-gathering tools.

-As Iran has further entrenched its control over Syria, it and its proxies have taken on increasingly confrontational postures against the U.S. and Israel.
-Iran has engaged in an armed drone skirmish with Israeli forces, and conducted a missile strike against ISIS fighters that landed within three miles of U.S forces.
-These incidents indicate that with its control and influence in Syria entrenched, Iran plans on using Syria as a base from which to provoke the U.S. and its allies and is not concerned about dragging Syria into its proxy battles.
+As Iran has further entrenched its control and influence over Syria, it and its proxies have taken on increasingly confrontational postures against the US and Israel.
+Iran has engaged in armed drone skirmishes with Israeli forces, and conducted a missile strike against ISIS fighters that landed within three miles of U.S forces.
+These incidents indicate that Iran plans on using Syria as a base from which to provoke the US and its allies and is not concerned about dragging Syria into its proxy battles..